 A FlashArray automatically creates a default pure-protocol-endpoint PE when its first VASA provider is registered.
 If necessary, additional PEs can also be created manually.
 However, in most cases the default pure-protocol-endpoint is fine to use.
 There is no additional HA value added by connecting a host to multiple protocol endpoints.

-Do not destroy or eradicate the pure-protocol-endpoint PE on the FlashArray.
+Do not rename, destroy or eradicate the pure-protocol-endpoint PE on the FlashArray.
 This namespace is required for VASA to be able to storage required metadata for VASA to correctly work with the FlashArray.

 BEST PRACTICE: Use one (the default) PE per array.
 All hosts should share the same PE and vVol to host bindings are host-specific, so multi-tenancy is inherently supported.

 More than one PE can be configured, but is seldom necessary

 As is typical for the FlashArray architecture, vVol support, and in particular, the PE implementation are as simple as it is possible for them to be.

 Protocol Endpoints in vSphere